 - 4K video but only at 15fps

-The X-T100 features a 24.2MP APS-C CMOS sensor with the more standard bayer array, as opposed to the X-Trans design featured in Fujifilm’s more advanced cameras like X-T20.
+The X-T100 features a 24.2MP APS-C CMOS sensor with the more standard bayer array, as opposed to the unique X-Trans design featured in Fujifilm’s more advanced cameras like X-T20.
 What does this mean?
 The bottom line is that image quality won't quite rival its higher-priced siblings, but should satisfy most users.

 It also means the camera is capable of shooting a pretty broad ISO range, from 100-51,200, although if you want to shoot raw you're restricted to the X-T100's native range of ISO200-12,800.